NoorayMariam/Convolution_Neural_Network/README.md

 6. Images are to be separated as Training, Testing and Validation set.

-#Requirements to run the model
+#Requirements to run the model are as follows:

 --> Running on CPU will overheat the computer and take up lot of time.

 --> Before running the model in the device/computer, kindly make sure to connect the platform with GPU.
 If visual studio codes(preferred) is used, then turn on GPU Acceleration from the settings section.